 PEND KP.
 The alternative to using

-PEND KP is to use the PGWT-call (Refer to the openUTM manual, Programming Applications with KDCS for COBOL, C and C++), which will wait until input comes from the terminal, or to assign the same TACCLASS to subsequent programs after a
+PEND KP is to use the PGWT-call (See the openUTM manual, Programming Applications with KDCS for COBOL, C and C++), which will wait until input comes from the terminal, to assign the same TACCLASS to subsequent programs after a

 PEND PA or